luzhanghpp/luzhanghpp.github.io/teaching.md

 2. Instructor for APMA E4990: Numeriacl Analysis and Optimization (Spring 2021, Fall 2021, Fall 2022 at CU)
 3. Instructor for APMA E6302: Numeriacl Analysis of PDE's (Spring 2022 at CU)
 4. Instructor for APMA E4302: Methods in Computational Science (Spring 2023 at CU)
+5. Instructor for CMOR 524: Advance Numerical Analysis (Fall 2023 at Rice)

 Undergraduate level courses:
 1. Teaching Assistant for Math 3315: Introduction to Scientific Computing (Spring 2019 at SMU)